ronivay/XenOrchestraInstallerUpdater/README.md

 Tool makes all necessary changes required for Xen-Orchestra to run (including packages, user creation, permissions).
 Please evaluate script if needed.
 I take no responsibility of possible damage caused by this tool.

-Below is a list of packages that will be installed (if required) if missing.
+Below is a list of packages that will be installed if missing.

 ```
 CentOS: